gso-stat/gso-stat.github.io/_posts/2016-03-24-genomic-control-for-association-studies.md

 ---
 layout: post
-title:  "Genomic Control for Association Studies: A Literature Review (Upcoming)"
+title:  "Genomic Control for Association Studies: A Literature Review"
 author: will
 ---